 - Albums can be viewed in Windows, Linux, Mac, BlackBerry, Android, iPad and iPhone.

 - If you want to include videos in your album, your choice of skins is limited.
 Mirage supports the major video formats, and handles cross-browser inconsistencies.

 - With any skin, it is possible to combine multiple albums into a master album, but this is complicated.
-Mirage simplifies this task by allowing an album to contain Windows shortcuts or Internet shortcuts; this lets you easily copy and paste your albums (or portions of albums).
+Mirage simplifies this task by allowing a project to contain Windows shortcuts or Internet shortcuts; this lets you easily copy and paste links to your albums (or portions of albums).
 Each linked album can be created with any skin.

 - An album can contain thumbnail links to web pages.
 This allows you to include external content that complements your photo collection.